eclipse-openj9/openj9-docs/docs/vgclog.md

 | gc increment | `<gc-start>`, `<gc-end>`      | 1 or more gc increments make up a gc cycle                      |
 | gc operation | `<gc-op>`                     | 1 or more gc operations make up a gc increment.
 Examples of a gc operation include mark, sweep, scavenge.|

 **Note:** Gc operations are the smallest fragment in a vgc log.
-All details of a gc operation are logged by using a single tag rather than a start and end tags.
+All details of a gc operation are logged by using a single tag rather than start and end tags.

 ### An example of an STW cycle